And at a fraction of the cost

 Answering calls is as simple as tapping on one of the earbuds once, and rejecting a call involves touching one of the earbuds for two seconds.
 Testing the call feature, it all worked perfectly and the other caller reported crystal clear audio.
 This will be due to the noise cancellation and ambient noise filter which ensures that any background noise is nuked.

-As I said, audio quality is fantastic so listening to music was an absolute treat.
+As I said, the audio quality is fantastic so listening to music was an absolute treat.
 The company describes it as the “lossless music experience” and it certainly feels like it.

 In short, there is absolutely nothing bad to say about the Enacfire E60 buds.
 In fact, my desire to have the Apple Airpods has now seriously diminished because these are so good at a mere fraction of the price.